Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Jon Buscall, Shutterstock

 Basset Hounds can be vocal when they’re lonely, frustrated, excited, or bored.
 They’re also fairly protective of their homes and may bark at strangers.
-Busy apartment buildings always have unknown people coming and going, so a Basset will find a lot to bark at.
+Busy apartment buildings always have unknown people coming and going, so this breed will find a lot to bark at.

-Not all Basset Hounds are constant barkers, and they may be a better fit for apartments.
-In addition, there are some steps you can take to keep your Basset Hound quieter.
-We’ll talk about those in the next section.
+Not all Basset Hounds are constant barkers, though, and these may be a better fit for apartments.
+In addition, there are some steps you can take to keep your pup quieter.

 Basset Hound